 J.C.
 Boyle Reservoir encompasses about 350 surface acres and is about 3.6 miles long.
-Developed public recreation sites at the reservoir include Pioneer Park, Sportsman's Park, and Topsy Campground (Table 2-3).
+Developed public recreation sites at the reservoir include Pioneer Park (East and West), Sportsman's Park, and Topsy Campground (see Table 2-3).
 Visitors to this reservoir enjoy swimming, fishing, boating, day and overnight camping, target shooting, and off-highway vehicle (OHV) use.
 Table 2-3 summarizes the J.C.
 Boyle Reservoir recreation sites as well as recreation opportunities in the immediate area, noted as "Non-Project Recreation".
-The landowner listed in Table 2-3 at each site is also responsible for management, maintenance, and funding for the site.
+The landowner listed at each site in Table 2-3 is also responsible for management, maintenance, and funding for the site.
 Figure 2-4 shows existing Project Recreation sites only within J.C.
 Boyle Development.